mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.0/index.md

 ### Kommander Cluster with custom SSL certificate

-After attaching a cluster, the management cluster should deploy apps to managed clusters.
 If the management cluster was initialized using a custom SSL certificate, the managed cluster will fail cloning the manager's service repository.
 Check the status of the federated git repository resource to see the error:

 ```sh